WHO Household energy database

 Reliance on solid fuels and the inefficient, traditional open fires and stoves used by the majority of these households can impact on health, development and environment in many ways, for example through time of women and children devoted to collecting fuel, risks of burns, and environmental impacts.
 Although the database may give some indication of these problems by association with solid fuel use, it does not currently provide the specific information that would allow quantification of any of these impacts.

 Although solid fuels are also used for heating purposes (either separately from cooking arrangements, or from the same fire/stove), the present database is a compilation of information on the main fuel used for cooking purposes only.

 The full database is available by contacting: email@example.com

 National solid fuel use estimates

-The latest (2007) estimates for national solid fuel use for cooking, as reported in the World Health Statistics 2010, are drawn from the raw data from the database.
+The latest modelled estimates for national solid fuel use for cooking, as reported in the World Health Statistics, are derived using the raw data from the database.

 Monitoring use of the database

 In order to monitor the use, analysis and application of the database, and to solicit suggestions for development and improvements, WHO will ask all users to complete a brief questionnaire on planned aims, analysis and outputs, and will follow this up in due course.
 Participation in this monitoring and evaluation exercise is voluntary.